 Mackenzie Diversified Alternatives Fund has shown it may enhance the return and lower the risk of traditional global balanced portfolio.

-The chart below shows how the risk-return profile of a traditional global balanced portfolio may be improved by adding a 20% allocation to the Mackenzie Diversified Alternative Fund.
+The chart below shows how the risk-return profile of a traditional global balanced portfolio may be improved by adding a 20% allocation to a liquid alternative solution (MDAF).

 The Sharpe Ratio measures risk-adjusted returns.
 Generally, a higher Sharpe ratio reflects a more attractive risk-adjusted return for an investment.